L.R. Institute of Engineering & Technology

 L.R.Institute of Engineering and Technology is an engineering college situated in Jabli-Kyar village near Oachghat on State Highway 06 of Himachal Pradesh in Solan district.
 It is about 11 km from Solan Bus Stand.
 It is affiliated with Himachal Pradesh University and Himachal Pradesh Technical University and accredited by AICTE.
 The institute offers courses in Civil Engineering, Mechanical Engineering, Computer Science, Information Technology and Electrical Engineering.

 History

 The institute was founded in 2008 by Kailash Chand Goel and the Managing Director Lokesh Bharti.

+Since 2019 it has been established a visions as an international standard institutes in North India, Himachal Pradesh.

+With a different administration for International Communications, Channels Building & International Students Recruitment as called 'Department of Foreign Affairs ' MS Lokesh Bharti Has Been Started.
+She has been appointed an Abroad Lecturer, Md.
+Tanvir Hossain(formally known as Er.
+Tanvir Ahmed) as a Chief Advisor, international admission & Department of Foreign Affairs of the LR Group of Institutions.